Chart a New Course for Emotional Equilibrium

 Dialectical Behavioral Therapy (DBT) is an extension of Cognitive Behavioral Therapy.
-Originally developed to treat people with borderline personality disorders, it has been shown to be effective in addressing a number of other disorders, including addiction to drugs and alcohol and substance abuse disorder.
+Originally developed to treat people with borderline personality disorders, it has been shown to be effective in addressing several other disorders, including addiction to drugs and alcohol and substance abuse disorders.
 Its primary focus is the development of the skills necessary to maintain functionality and sobriety.

 At Avery Lane, DBT starts by recognizing that people often come to addiction and substance misuse from backgrounds where they did not receive the love and acceptance necessary for them to learn to love and accept themselves.
 In fact, this is particularly true for women.
 Most women dealing with addiction report significant traumatic events in their past, often in the form of abusive relationships.
 The nonjudgmental acceptance promoted by DBT gives them the love and support needed to develop the skills necessary for long-term recovery.